 Methods can be employed to make it easier for capercaillie to disperse into new areas.
 Theoretically, dispersal should not be a limiting factor to habitat use.
 Radio-tracked birds have been shown to travel considerable distances to find new habitat (Hjelford et al. 2000, Storch and Segelbacher, 2000; Storch 1995; Storch 2001 in Moss et al 2006).
-Capercaillie seem to have a great ability to find suitable habitat and this is likely being done by dispersing via visual means.
+Capercaillie seem to have a great ability to find suitable habitat and this is likely being done by dispersing via visual means (this was certainly believed to be the case fwhen recollonising following the Taymouth reintroductions) (Brown, 1879).
 Perhaps the distances recorded during this research reflects the fragmented nature of Scottish forests, forcing birds to keep flying until finding a suitable habitat patch (Moss et al, 2006).
 The likelihood of this habitat to be found and occupied by other capercaillie is low.
 Anecdotal evidence suggests that it would likely be more predictable and therefore potentially more productive if they were able to see the prospective woodland connections and they were planned and targeted in areas that would maximise the likelihood of occupation.
 In peripheral areas where capercaillie have been lost or are in very low numbers, translocation could potentially help speed up recolonisation (providing conditions are now favourable).